 Because of this pest issue, and because our deck gets such amazing sun all day, this year, I also tried planting in “Grow Boxes”.
 I would say all is going pretty fantastic for these tomato plants and eggplants.

 I would actually like to get a few more boxes to grow other vegetables in now that I’ve seen how easy they are to use.
 It’s also lovely that they hold so much water too.
 And I will admit, no pests on these plants…knock on wood.

 On looking for a gopher remedy, a friend of mine told me about how gophers don’t really like Juicy Fruit gum and that putting some into a fresh gopher hole will keep them from coming back.
 But I’m wondering, if there’s a fresh gopher hole already there, doesn’t that mean they’ve already come through your yard??
 Again, I’d really just like them to not want to come by at all.
 Any ideas?

 This year, I’ve been lucky so far and by chance I’ve managed to do some companion gardening to help ward of other plant pests.
-I happened upon this article on the Organic Gardening site about companion gardening only to find that I had accomplished some of these plant pairings already.
-Here’s what the article suggested:
+I happened upon an article about companion gardening only to find that I had accomplished some of these plant pairings already.
+Here are some tips of plants to put together:

 Other Green Gardening Ideas

 I have two other goals this year in moving my yard towards being more “green”, one is rain water collecting and the other is composting.